 Common spaces: Furniture in common spaces has been removed or taped off.

 Meetings: Meetings should be conducted remotely via Zoom or a similar platform.
-If an in-person meeting is required it must be limited to no more than the maximum amount of people allowed by current guidance provided by New York State.
+If an in-person meeting is required it must be limited to no more than the maximum amount of people allowed by current guidance provided by New York state.
 The meeting space must be large enough to allow a distance of six feet for all people in the meeting and masks must be worn.

 Hand washing and hand sanitizer: Proper hand washing is a key element of reducing the spread of infection.
 Individuals are expected to wash their hands for 20 seconds with soap and warm water following CDC guidelines or use hand sanitizer when unable to wash their hands.
-Hand sanitizer stations will be posted across campus and individuals are encouraged to use them frequently.
+Hand sanitizer stations are posted across campus and individuals are encouraged to use them frequently.

 Phone cleaning: Since we use our phones many times during the day, it’s important to clean phones to help stop the spread of germs.
 Wash your hands before cleaning your phone and use an alcohol-based disinfectant cleaner to disinfect your electronic devices.
 Refrain from sharing phones or computers.